 There are many ways to inform parents about the Project Approach.
 Here are a few options:

 - Send a letter to parents before the beginning of the school year telling them that your class will be doing project work and offering a simple explanation of how projects work.
-(See the sample letter attached to this blog.)
+See: sample letter.

 - Hold an informational meeting for families and provide a simple overview of the Project Approach through a visual presentation.
-(See the sample Power Point presentation attached to this blog.)
+See: sample Power Point presentation.
 Consider showing parents examples of project work from other teachers’ classrooms.
 The Horse Project is one example of a project from an Illinois classroom.

 - Provide parents with regular updates on the progress of your project and explain how it is enhancing children’s learning.
 Let them know how they can help out.
 For example, one teacher sent a weekly newsletter home with children and always made the lead story a report on the progress of the project.